OUR OFFICE will be closed Saturday, April 26

 Our doctors will see children as young as six months old!

 Unfortunately, we do not participate with any Medicaid plans.
-However, we do accept self-payment eye exams starting at $209 for first time patients.
+However, we do have special pricing dedicated to our Medicaid patients.

 Progressive lenses are no-line multifocal eyeglass lenses that look exactly like single vision lenses.
 However, the prescription within progressive lenses changes gradually from distance to intermediate to near on the lens surface, providing the correct lens power for seeing objects clearly at almost any distance without those pesky (and age-defining) "bifocal lines" that are visible in regular bifocals and trifocals.